-66th U.S. Secretary of State Condoleezza Rice to speak at Purdue
+66th U.S. Secretary of State Condoleezza Rice speaks at Purdue

-Condoleezza Rice, the 66th U.S. secretary of state, will speak Oct.
-9 at Purdue.
+Condoleezza Rice, the 66th U.S. secretary of state, joined Purdue President Mitch Daniels for a conversion on Oct.
+9 at the Elliott Hall of Music.

 Condoleezza Rice is currently the Thomas and Barbara Stephenson Senior Fellow on Public Policy at the Hoover Institution; the Denning Professor in Global Business and the Economy at the Stanford Graduate School of Business; and a professor of Political Science at Stanford University.
 She is also a founding partner of RiceHadleyGates, LLC.